Introduction

 Beyond formal education, many professional theatre organizations and regional theatres are expanding their dramaturgy training programs.
 Internships, mentorships, and assistantships provide emerging dramaturgs the chance to learn directly from veteran theatre dramaturgs.
 Conferences and workshops offer additional training opportunities to develop practical dramaturgy skills.

 This growth in dramaturgy education has helped professionalize the field and train dramaturgs to meet the evolving needs of 21st century theatre.
 Theatre dramaturgs today require both a deep knowledge of theatre history and texts as well as adaptability, creativity, and collaboration skills.
-Rethinking and expanding dramaturgy training will be key to developing the next generation of dramaturgs.
+Rethinking and expanding dramaturgy training will be key to developing the next generation.

 Conclusion